adrianpk/tyn/README.md

 # Capture a completed task with a specific date
  tn capture "Submit tax report :done ^2025-04-15 #finance"

+# Capture a draft snippet for a future document
+ tn capture +code-echo "Network Security Alert: Identifying Echo-Pattern Vulnerabilities #security Our team recently discovered a critical vulnerability in proxy services."
 ```

 Note: The double quotes in the examples above are used for clarity, but they are not required to capture notes.
 You can omit them if your input doesn't contain special characters that need escaping in your shell.